Driver's License Guide

 Reckless driving (§ 3736)

-6 points, jail exposure, and CDL impact — Adams, York, Cumberland, and Dauphin County.
+Automatic 6-month suspension, jail exposure, and CDL impact — Adams, York, Cumberland, and Dauphin County.

 Pennsylvania DUI defense